-This guide describes how to quickly install Oracle Database Client on Solaris Operating System (SPARC 64-Bit).
+This guide describes how to quickly install Oracle Database Client on Solaris x86-64 systems.
 It includes information about the following:

-- 1. Reviewing Information About This Guide
+- 1. Reviewing Information About this Guide

 - 2. Logging In to the System as root

 - 3. Checking the Hardware Requirements

 - 4. Checking the Software Requirements

 - 5. Creating Required Operating System Group and User

-- 6. Creating an Oracle Base Directory
+- Creating an Oracle Base Directory

 - 7. Configuring the oracle User's Environment

 - 8. Mounting the Product Disc

 - 9. Installing Oracle Database Client

 - 10. What to Do Next?

 - 11. Documentation Accessibility

-1 Reviewing Information About This Guide
+1 Reviewing Information About this Guide

-Note: his guide describes how to install Oracle Client on a system that does not have any Oracle software installed on it.
-If there is an existing Oracle software installation on this system, then refer to Oracle Database Client Installation Guide for Solaris Operating System (SPARC 64-Bit) for more detailed installation instructions.
+Note: This guide describes how to install Oracle Client on a system that does not have any Oracle software installed on it.
+If there is an existing Oracle software installation on this system, then refer to Oracle Database Client Installation Guide for Solaris Operating System (x86-64) for more detailed installation instructions.